Al Reinert: Early life

 Reinert was born in Tokyo, Japan to American parents.
 He went to high school in Fort Worth, Texas and attended West Point for a year before dropping out with the aim of playing professional baseball.
 On a scholarship to Texas A&M, Reinert played ball and studied geology.
 When the lure of pro sports subsided, he turned his attention to student government, winning the college's student body presidency.
 His grade point average, however, was too low for him to serve.
+In 2024, the Former Journalism Students Association of A&M inducted him posthumously into its Hall of Honor.
+A plaque of Reinert hangs in the newsroom of The Battalion, Texas A&M's student newspaper.

 After graduation, Reinert moved to Houston.
 In 1972, he was arrested on a marijuana charge.
 As part of his probation, Reinert was required to have steady employment.
 Although he had no experience in journalism, he convinced the Houston Chronicles city editor to hire him as the night police beat reporter, a task he later characterized as "the lowest ranking job you could have as a reporter at The Chronicle or any newspaper."